-Off the water and in pairs, candidates to have a go at repeating what you have just done:
+Off the water and individuals change craft.
+In pairs, candidates to have a go at repeating what you have just done but in a different craft, for example:

-- Give the instructions required prior to launch (maximum 5-minutes); - Help their partner get afloat; - Give them an activity to help them familiarise themselves with the board;
+- Give the instructions required prior to launch (maximum 5-minutes); - Help their partner get on; - Give them an activity to help them familiarise themselves with the craft;

-And watch their basic paddling technique, look for any glaring errors or if something does not look right - this links to the last part of this session.
+And watch their basic paddling technique, look for any glaring errors or if something doesn't look right - this links to the last part of this session.